 About the Society

-The SCA has long had the largest contingent of graduate student members of any AAA section.
-We are especially pleased with the recent success of the faculty-student for a we sponsor at each year’s AAA, where small groups of faculty and graduate students gather to discuss their shared research interests.
+The SCA has long benefited from a large and dedicated contingent of graduate student members.
+We are especially pleased with the success of the student–faculty workshops that we sponsor at each year’s AAA meeting, where small groups of faculty and graduate students gather to discuss their shared research interests.
 In order to acknowledge the crucial role of graduate students in shaping our disciplinary futures, the SCA created the Cultural Horizons Prize, which goes to the best essay appearing in Cultural Anthropology in the previous year.
-A jury of doctoral students, the prize recognizes work that members consider emblematic of where the discipline should be headed.
-Jessica Cattelino won this year's prize for her article “Decomposition as Life Politics: Soils, Selva, and Small Farmers under the Gun of the U.S.–Colombia War on Drugs.”
-In 2009, the SCA inaugurated the Bateson Book Prize, which is decided by an interdisciplinary jury.
+A jury of doctoral students awards the prize, selecting the piece they consider most indicative of where the field should be headed.
+In 2017, Kristina Lyons won the Cultural Horizons Prize for her article “Decomposition as Life Politics: Soils, Selva, and Small Farmers under the Gun of the U.S.–Colombia War on Drugs.”
+In 2009, the SCA inaugurated the Gregory Bateson Book Prize, which is awarded by an interdisciplinary jury.
 The 2017 prize went to Susan Lepselter for her book The Resonance of Unseen Things: Poetics, Power, Captivity, and UFOs in the American Uncanny.